srobo/team-emails/SR2019/2019-05-15-kit-chase-round-1.md

 ## How to ship your kit

 - Kits should be shipped in the white 18l Really Useful Box (RUB).
+For extra protection, we recommend wrapping this in paper / clingfilm during shipping.
 - All parts of the kit should be suitably protected either in Jiffy bags or bubble wrap.
 - Damaged batteries must not be shipped.
 If you have concerns about your batteries, please contact us.
 - Any empty space in the box should be filled with paper or bubble wrap.
 Please don't use packing peanuts as they're messy.